 Research shows that alcohol consumption can elevate blood pressure levels.
 Even moderate consumption is thought to elevate blood pressure levels over time.

 Note: Although studies may not mention vodka specifically, they are clearly indicating the potential negative effects of alcohol consumption.
-One should remember that vodka has significant amounts of alcohol and can exert negative effects if consumed regularly or in excess.
+Considering vodka has significant amounts of alcohol, it can exert negative effects if consumed regularly or in excess.

 When consumed in moderate amounts, vodka benefits you in multiple ways.
 This liquor is a mixture of water and ethanol and is popularly known as a ladies’ drink.
 Vodka may effectively manage a cold, exhibit a cardioprotective effect, help manage toothache, act as an astringent or toner, and treat acne.
 It also helps manage hair loss when mixed with honey and lemon juice.
 However, if consumed in excess amounts, it may cause liver damage and increase cholesterol and blood pressure levels.
 Therefore, moderate consumption is advised to reap its benefits.

 Regular and excess consumption of alcohol, especially at night, can disrupt sleep quality and pattern (7).
 Hence, vodka is not a good option to help you fall asleep.

 When compared with whiskey, vodka has fewer calories and no fat, carb, and sugar values.
 Also, vodka is considered a clean drink with no impurities, while whiskey contains several mixtures that make it less healthy than vodka.

 Which is better for you, wine or vodka?

 Vodka is free of impurities, has fewer calories and sugar, and contains 60 percent of water.
 This makes vodka a healthier choice than wine.